project-asgard/asgard/paper/paper.md

 # Statement of Need

 The goal of ASGarD is to facilitate and promote the use of adaptive sparse-grid methods by domain scientists for the approximation of kinetic models.
-ASGarD provides a robust yet flexible adaptive sparse-grid library for solviong PDEs where the "curse-of-dimensionality" and computational complexity previously restricted researchers to Monte-Carlo sampling simulation.
+ASGarD provides a robust yet flexible adaptive sparse-grid library for solving PDEs where the "curse-of-dimensionality" and computational complexity previously restricted domain scientists to Monte-Carlo sampling simulation.

 # Acknowledgements